 Work in progress

 This is a review of the revenge article written about me on RationalWiki, by a sock of the user known to Wikipedia as Anglo Pyramidologist.
 I am here commenting on it.
 At the time that this article was written, I had (from many years earlier) sysop privileges on RationalWiki, which were nearly useless.
 I had given up on doing any serious work on that wiki, it was so overrun by trolls and contemptuous pretend skeptics.
-It was a place where some users from Wikipedia would come to freely express how they thought, showing how depraved they actually were, depravity that would get them blocked (and some were administrators, and they would face desysop on Wikipedia if they were so free there).
+It was a place where some users from Wikipedia would come to freely express how they thought, showing how depraved they actually were, depravity that would get them blocked in most places (and some were administrators, and they would face desysop on Wikipedia if they were so free there).
 Snark reigns on RationalWiki.
+It’s a policy, effectively.

 Abd ul-Rahman Lomax